FarronF/limerick-council-meetings/meetings/2024/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th December 2023.md

 Reference was also made to the deterioration of roads over the last number of years and to

 the number of tar patchers in the District.
-In replying, the Senior Executive Engineer stated--- 14
+In replying, the Senior Executive Engineer stated
+---
+14

 that there are two patching units in the District and that the street sweeper is in the District